MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/auxiliary/ienumfbblock-skip.md

 _celt_

->  no O número de blocos de disponibilidade a ser ignorado.
+>  [in] O número de blocos de ocupado/livre a ignorar.

 ## <a name="return-values"></a>Valores de retorno